sghoweri/obsidian/_source/_docs/naming-classes.md

 ### Prefixes

 Objects, components, and utilities are all prefixed (`.o-`, `.c-`, `.u-`).
-This leads to clear classes names, class names we can search for an `outline` for QA.
+This leads to clear class names, class names we can search for an `outline` for QA.
 It also puts a hard line between objects and components.

 #### Exceptions